mfridh01/softres/README.md

         1. This can be good if someone rolls on the wrong type, and wins.
 Or you simply just chose to give it to the other player.
             1. You will have to manually correct the winner though if you are running with penalties.
             1. Remove the item from Player A (since he won) and add it to Player B (since he is the new winner).
+1. The other choice there is to announce a roll is to:
+    1. Drag an item from the inventory onto the **SoftRes** window.
+    1. That has the same effect as preparing an item, but from your bag instead.
+    1. This can be useful if you want to speed through the dungeon and roll after the raid.
+        1. Or if you forget to switch between "Master Loot" and "Group Loot" and there are drops that should be rolled on.

 ## Someone joined late, can we add that player?
 YES!
 The user of **SoftRes** can manually Add/Edit/Remove players from the list.